Some important developments, but uncertainty remains

 Code development: children's privacy and future privacy codes

-The Bill requires the OAIC to develop a Children's Online Privacy Code (COP Code) to address online privacy for children.
+The OAIC must develop a Children's Online Privacy Code (the COP Code) to address online privacy for children.
 We anticipate that this will be one of the more impactful outcomes from this reform, but the extent of the impact will not be known until the details of the forthcoming COP Code are determined.

 The COP Code is intended to apply to APP entities that are providers of a social media service, relevant electronic service or designated internet service (within the meaning of the Online Safety Act 2021 (Cth)), where the service is likely to be accessed by children.
 Again, we will not know what will constitute a service that is 'likely to be accessed by children' until details of the Code are finalised, but it will likely include any broadly accessible platform service that does not impose restrictions on access by children.
 The Bill's Explanatory Memorandum suggests that service providers should have regard to: